gwatts/pinfinder/README.md

 $ pinfinder /Users/johndoe/Library/Application\ Support/MobileSync/Backup/51957b68226dbc9f59cb5797532afd906ba0a1f8
 ```

-The program will find the plist containing the hashed version of the PIN and will then find
+The program will find the plist containing the hashed version of the passcode and will then find
-the PIN that matches that hash (which can then be used with your device).
+the passcode that matches that hash (which can then be used with your device).
 It shouldn't take more than a few seconds to run.

 If the program fails to find the passcode for your device, and you're sure it's searching the right